tumtumtum/SwiftMulticastDelegate/README.md

 Installation by adding "SwiftMulticastDelegate" to your Podfile and then importing SwiftMulticastDelegate in your source files.
 Alternatively you can simply copy `MulticastDelegate.swift` into your project.

+### Features

+- 100% swift
+- Generic and type-safe
+- Delegates are weakly retained
+- MulticastDelegate property does not need to be weak
+- MulticastDelegate property is nil if there are no listeners
+- No need to check for `nil` when invoking callbacks using the `=>` operator
+- Same semantics as C# multicast delegates including:
+   - Immutable delegate lists
+   - Multiple registrations permitted for the same instance
+   - Efficient `nil` delegate property when there are no listeners

 ### Declaring a delegate property

 Declare a delegate property by declaring an optional var property of type MulticastDelegate<T> where T is your delegate protocol.
 The property should not be weak.